-It is the responsibility of each graduate certificate student to make an appointment with the assigned certificate advisor and prepare a plan of study to be filed with the Office of Graduate Student Services, Room 418 White Hall, by the end of the second enrolled semester.
+Student Services, Room 418 White Hall, or via email to ogs@kent.edu by the end of the second enrolled semester.
 The plan of study form is available through the program area.
-If the plan of study must be revised after submission, the advisor must initial the change(s) on the plan of study or submit a memo to the Office of Graduate Student Services, indicating the change(s).
+If the plan of study must be revised after submission, the advisor must initial the change(s) on the plan of study or submit a memo to the

+Office of Graduate Student Services, indicating the change(s).